stencila/thema/src/themes/elife/README.md

 # Committing Changes

-When committing to the fork you will need to make sure that you put (Elife) before the colon.
+When committing to the fork you will need to make that you put (Elife) before the colon.

 Example: